thegworld/gtx-browser/styleguide/c++/README.md

 # C++ Styleguide

-This directory contains C++-specific pieces of Chromium's styleguide, including the [guide itself](c++.md), a
+This directory contains C++-specific pieces of GTx Browser's styleguide, including the [guide itself](c++.md), a
 [supplemental set of optional guidance](c++-dos-and-donts.md), and the list of [allowed C++ language/library features](c++-features.md).
 To discuss anything in